aws-samples/hpc-cost-simulator/docs/index.md

 **Notes for step #3**

 1. The job analyzer can call the parser (step 2), however, parsing is the longest step so it is recommended that you run it separately.
 2. The job analyzer can be run with different configuration file (`config.yml`) on the same job data.
 For example:
- - Simulating your workload costs with and without Spot Instaces
+ - Simulating your workload costs with and without Spot Instances
  - Simulating your costs with different instance families

 ## Step 4